shady11ayman/aTechnologiesGeoBlockerTask/README.md

 ---

 ## Unit Tests
-A separate test project **GeoBlocker.Tests** contains examples of how to test key parts of this application.
+A separate test project **GeoBlocker.Tests** contain examples of how to test key parts of this application.

 ### InMemoryBlockedStoreTests
 Located in `GeoBlocker.Tests/InMemoryBlockedStoreTests.cs`, these tests cover: